Wave Observations : “Kalo”, Majuro, RMI

 Disclaimer: Real-time data are provided as raw and unaltered.
 Results of quality control checks are provided within the data set.

 Figure 1.
-The above figure shows the swell directional spectrum of the wave energy field, which is calculated from the wave buoy accelerometer data over a 26-minute time span.
+The above figure shows the swell directional spectrum of the wave energy field, which is calculated from the wave buoy accelerometer and tilt sensor data over a 26-minute time span.
 This depicts the direction from which waves are propagating as a function of wave period (duration between wave crests) and wave energy.
 Wave direction is labeled around the circumference of the plot in compass degrees (0° = North, 90° = East, 180° = South, 270° = West).
 Wave period is labeled in red in seconds, with longer periods near the center of the plot and shorter periods towards the outer edge.
 In order to characterize the swell, this plot limits itself to wave periods greater than 8 seconds (see the full directional spectrum below to view short-period wind waves).
 Warmer colors on the figure represent higher levels of wave energy (bigger waves) while cooler colors indicate less wave energy (smaller waves).
 In this way, one can quickly see how waves have varied in size, speed, and direction at the buoy location.
 The corresponding significant wave height (Hs), peak wave period (Tp), and peak wave direction (Dp) are also listed.

 Figure 2.
 The above figure shows the full directional spectrum of the wave energy field.
 While Figure 1 limits itself to swells with a wave period greater than 8 seconds, this figure also includes shorter period wind waves.
 Swell waves are produced by distant storm systems far offshore, producing higher period (longer wave length) waves.
 Waves generated by local winds have a much lower period (shorter wave length) and can serve as an indicator of how choppy the water is.